kirillgerasimov/facial-heart-rate-monitor/readme.md

  The frame goes through 8 processors before we can obtain person’s heart rate.
 These processors can mitigate external factors to some extent, but the current implementation based on OpenCV is not accurate enough to allow a person to move around in a frame.

-**I want to use ML Kit to allow a person to move in the frame more freely using face contour detection to provide accurate measurements.** I also plan to add new processors that can isolate external factors better using TensorFlow.
+**I want to use ML Kit to allow a person to move in a frame utilizing face contour detection to provide accurate measurements.** I also plan to add new processors that can isolate external factors better using TensorFlow.

 ## 2.Plan